Nonye2K3/chia/Beginner's-Guide.md

-# Basic information about Chia to get started
+# The Basics of Chia to Get You Started

 Chia is a new type of cryptocurrency that is based on the capacity of pre-stored random-looking data that the user creates and stores in files called plots.
 With Chia a very low resource intensive process checks plot files.
 This makes Chia very fast and green.
 It is an improvement over proof of work blockchains, which rely on fast graphic cards and custom machines doing millions of calculations per second and wasting a lot of electricity.
 Chia also has many improvements to scripting, scripting environment, cryptography, usability, and scalability, and aims to be a simple, secure, and powerful blockchain.